 Why Send a Post-Interview “Thank You” Email?

 A thank you note is considered a common courtesy after a job interview and demonstrates polished professionalism.
 Showing your appreciation for your interviewer’s time will solidify the rapport you established.
 Conversely, the absence of this gesture, at a time where putting your best foot forward is expected, could hurt your chances of landing the job.
 So, should you send a thank you email after an interview?
 The answer is always yes.

 Beyond exercising manners and business etiquette, the thank-you email presents you with a golden opportunity to re-sell yourself.

 Perhaps you missed cues to present some of your talking points, leaving your interviewer without a full understanding of your skills.
 Your thank-you email is your chance to fill any possible gap and reinforce your fit for the job.

 Timing is everything.
 Of the factors that contribute to an effective thank-you note, the timing is perhaps the most sensitive.
 You’ll want to begin writing your email as soon as possible to ensure your email sounds genuine and you have plenty of time to make it great.

 The completed thank-you email should arrive in the interviewer’s inbox within 24 hours of the interview.
 This way, you once again get to demonstrate your interest in the job, while also making sure you’re remembered.
 Send it too much later, and you may have already been forgotten.

-Note: Email thank-you notes are now considered the standard and always appropriate.
+Note: Email thank-you notes are now considered the standard and are always appropriate.
 We are often asked about when it would be better to write and mail a physical thank-you note.

 It’s always possible that some, more traditional interviewers may appreciate receiving a thank-you note or card in the mail.
 It’s true that a mailed card may help you stand out.